aaraszewska/CoffeSalesDashboard/README.md

 # CoffeSalesDashboard
 I built a dashboard Coffe sales over time in Excel

+✅ Data Gathering: Used XLOOKUP and INDEX MATCH for precise data retrieval.

+✅ Data Cleaning & Formatting:

+Creating new columns (Coffee Type Name & Roast Type Name) with Multiple IF Functions.

+Checking and removing duplicate values from the dataset.

+✅ Visualization: Developed dynamic Pivot Tables with Line Chart, Bar Charts, and Pie Chart to analyze:

+✅ Sales Over Time (grouped by Year & Month).

+✅ Top 5 Customers

+✅ Sales by Country

+✅ Percent of Sale by Coffee Type

+✅ Insightful Slicers & Timelines for interactive filtering and trend exploration.

 Insights & Impact:

 ✅ Sales peaked in April, October, and December, aligning with seasonal demand.